Mosc/relative_time/README.md

 ## Features

-- Available in more languages than you can imagine.
+- Available in more languages than you can name.
     - [No, seriously, it's like a stupid amount.](https://github.com/Mosc/relative_time/tree/master/lib/src/l10n)
 - Provides localization delegate for easy internationalization.
 - Usable as class instance method call or extension method.
 - Can be expressed in different, customizable time units.
+- Supports numeric and natural representations.

 ## Getting started